 3. Determine the level of management support for the maintenance of facilities and equipment of the program.

 b.
 Key Attribute - Program/Process for Public Radiation Safety.
 Procedures must be technically adequate and implemented appropriately to ensure the proper processing, control, and discharge of radioactive effluents into the environment.
 For transportation activities, procedural guidance is necessary for the proper evaluation of radioactive waste to determine the quantities and types of radioactive material present for the selection and preparation of shipping packages.
 Detailed procedures are required to conduct radiation surveys of the packaged radioactive waste to ensure that radiation levels are within regulatory limits.
-The performance of radiation surveys on equipment and material to be released from the facility requires appropriate policy and technical procedural guidance for handling and processing a wide variety of potentially contaminated materials.
+The performance of radiation surveys on equipment and material to be released from the licensee’s facility requires appropriate policy and technical procedural guidance for handling and processing a wide variety of potentially contaminated materials.

-The team members should review the program documents and implementing procedures to ensure the following requirements are addressed:
+The team members should review the licensee’s program documents and implementing procedures to ensure the following requirements are addressed:

 1. Review the results of audits and appraisals performed for the designated time period.
 Review deficiency reports (also referred to as incident reports or condition reports) issued for the area being inspected.